- About the Center

 Additionally, some patients choose to meet less frequently for financial reasons.
 The Center for Cognitive Therapy allows for this arrangement so patients can receive treatment without undue financial stress.

-A: The initial intake evaluations are dedicated time slots in the morning and early afternoon on weekdays.
-Thus, your first appointment generally requires that you take off a morning or an afternoon from work or school.
-After that, most ongoing therapy sessions occur between the hours of 8:00 am and 5:00 pm, though on some occasions it is possible to have an appointment after 5:00 pm, depending on your particular therapist’s availability.
+The initial intake evaluations are dedicated time slots in the morning and early afternoon on weekdays.
+Thus, your first appointment takes approximately 2 hours and generally requires you take off a morning or an afternoon from work or school.
+After that, most ongoing therapy sessions last between 50-55 minutes and occur between the hours of 9:00 AM and 5:00 PM, though on some occasions it is possible to have an appointment before 9:00 AM or after 5:00 PM, depending on your particular therapist’s availability.
 Unfortunately, we do not have weekend hours.

 What is an intake evaluation?
 How does this differ from the therapy sessions that I will be receiving afterward?